nicolashaan/openapi-playground-android-app/app/docs/UsersApi.md

 <a name="usersIdBlocking"></a>
 # **usersIdBlocking**
-> GenericMultipleUsersLookupResponse usersIdBlocking(id, maxResults, paginationToken)
+> GenericMultipleUsersLookupResponseEntity usersIdBlocking(id, maxResults, paginationToken)

 Returns user objects that are blocked by provided user ID